-What Is a Help Center?
+What Does a Help Desk Center Do?

 Why Do Help Centers Matter in Customer Service?

 High-quality help center software can provide a platform for you to give your customers a faster, sharper, sleeker self-service experience on your website and mobile app.
-Enabling your customers to self-serve with a help center doesn’t just expedite their experience.
+Enabling your customers to self-serve with a help center doesn’t just expedite their experience, either.
 It also maximizes ticket deflection and ultimately drives down your support costs.

 Why Mobile Help Centers Are Important